 These crafts offer children a tangible learning experience and products to decorate the classroom or take home to share with families.
 Enjoy!

-Find Preschool Activities on Carrots for a Carrot Theme or Unit
+This post is part of the series: Find Preschool Activities on Carrots for a Carrot Theme or Unit

 - Crunch!
 A Tasty Carrot Lesson for Preschool